 Colorado also has had distinguished artists working in photography.
 Among them are William Henry Jackson whose first published images of Yellowstone facilitated the establishment of the national park in 1872; Louis Charles McClure, Jackson’s pupil, whose cityscapes of Denver are among the most accurate and artistic depictions of an American city during the City Beautiful movement in the early 20th century; Laura Gilpin, mentored by Colorado native and prominent early-day woman photographer Gertrude Käsebier, who became a premier photographer of Colorado, the American Southwest and its Native American populations; Fred Clatworthy based in Estes Park; and more recently Hal Gould, Winter Prather and Mark Sink.
 Besides the aforementioned, a number of Colorado artists have created fiber art, furniture, tableware, art glass and glassware, enamels, architecture and landscape architecture, costume and set design, found object art and assemblage.

 This overview of Colorado art only begins to suggest how many significant works have been created in and about this state.
-The Colorado Collection at Kirkland Museum continues to grow with over 7,000 works.
-Although not comprehensive, it is typically the most Colorado art—from traditional through modern styles—to be publicly displayed on a consistent basis (when the museum is open).
+The Colorado Collection at Kirkland Museum continues to grow.
+Although not comprehensive, it is typically the most Colorado art—from traditional through modern styles—to be publicly displayed on a consistent basis.
 Kirkland Museum does not show contemporary art because it can be seen at other venues such as the Denver Art Museum, Museum of Contemporary Art Denver, Boulder Museum of Contemporary Art and at most commercial galleries.
 Kirkland Museum provides visitors an in-depth look at the history of Colorado art from traditional through modern, which has provided the foundation for contemporary artists.
 Our Colorado Collection has received national and regional publicity, with loans made to many other museums and cultural institutions.
 Artists working in Colorado continue to make important contributions not only to our state and the West, but also to America’s art history.